-UNMC offers a single 8-hour course which is not required and does not substitute for the 4 nursing modules.
+UNMC also offers a single 8-hour course which can be substituted, if needed.

-You will need to note on your Plan of Study in Seguidor that RCR is part of your requirements.
+You will need to note this on your Plan of Study in Seguidor.

 RESEARCH SEMINAR REQUIREMENT

 The College of Nursing requires that all PhD students attend research seminars.
 Research seminars, as defined by the College of Nursing, are interactive seminars in which theory, research, methods, instruments, in a substantive domain and other topics related to the conduct of research, are reported and discussed.
 The purpose of the seminars is to expose students not only to science and research, but to enhance networking and professionalism.